Parth4123/Parth4123/README.md

 **About Me:**

 - 👨🏻‍💻 I’m currently working on some cool personal Projects;
-- 👨 My Hobbies are Cubing, Typing, Reading and Travelling!;
+- 👨 My Hobbies are Watching Mystery,Thriller, Horror Shows and Travelling!;
-- 🚀 I’m currently learning Data Structures, Algorithms, Web Development and Unity;
+- 🚀 I’m currently Working on some cool WEB Projects;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 To contact or Know more about me and my Projects, Visit [My Website]()